moliver28/research-handbook/content/job-families/engineering/engineering-management.md

 #### Senior Director, Development Requirements

-- Extends that of the [Director, Development](#director-development) requirements
+- Extends that of the [Director, Engineering](#director-engineering) requirements

 ### Senior Distinguished Engineer

-The Senior Distinguished Engineer reports to the [Senior Director, Development](/job-families/engineering/engineering-management/#senior-director-development) or [Director, Development](/job-families/engineering/engineering-management/#director-development) of their sub-department.
+The Senior Distinguished Engineer reports to the [Senior Director, Development](/job-families/engineering/engineering-management/#senior-director-development) or [Director, Engineering](/job-families/engineering/engineering-management/#director-engineering) of their sub-department.

 #### Senior Distinguished Engineer Job Grade